draperlaboratory/cbat_tools/wp/resources/sample_binaries/loop_invariant/in_registers/README.md

 ## No Loop Invariant/Unrolling

-Without a unrolling the loop or checking a loop invariant, WP does not know how many times we should iterate over the while loop.
+Without unrolling the loop or checking a loop invariant, WP does not know how many times we should iterate over the while loop.
 Because of this, it is unable to determine that `x` is `5` at the end of the function.
 This test should return `SAT`.